DeathStar3/Varicity-SCP-reproduction-package/varicity/README.md

 In VariCity-TS, you can also see relations between your classes, in different ways:

 - Streets: A street is created when a VP is parsed, and all its variants are displayed next to the street.
 - Aerial links: By default, inheritance links (**EXTENDS** and **IMPLEMENTS**) are displayed as aerial links.
-The building at the darker side is the source (subclass), and the one at the brighter side is the destination (superclass).
+The building on the darker side is the source (subclass), and the one on the brighter side is the destination (superclass).
   ![brighter_darker_side](../readme_files/brighter_darker_side.png)
-  *On the left, the bright side of the link means that the yellow building is the super class of the blue building on the other hand, at the dark side.*
+  *On the left, the bright side of the link means that the yellow building is the superclass of the blue building on the other hand, at the dark side.*

 By clicking on a building, you can display the links leading to or coming from it, as well as detailed info on the side menu (types, attributes, links, etc.) in the "Object details" section.